-How many of us are guilty of dumping down the drain?
-Hamburger grease, chicken stock, coffee grounds?
-All of these things are easy to just rinse down the drain as it's a quick disposal option.
-But the few extra steps to put them in the trashcan instead will be beneficial in the long run to the pipes in your home!
+Hamburger grease, potato skins, coffee grounds, disposable wipes, how many of us are guilty of dumping these items down our plumbing drains?
+All of these things are so easy to just toss down the drain as it's a quick disposal option.
+But the few extra steps to put them in the trashcan instead will be beneficial in the long run for the pipes in your home!

 - Soak up grease from meats and cooking with a paper towel or pour into a bowl and throw out once it isn't hot.